drrob1/src/README.md

 ## gocode
-All of my go code as of June 8, 2022
+All of my go code as of July 5, 2022

 1. sha -- easier way for me to validate d/l file hashes that works the same on linux and windows.
 2. rpn, rpn2, rpng -- RPN style calculator like the HP-25 that I used while in college.
 Has CLI.